-Preheat the oven to 425°F/220°C. Grease a 12 cup muffin tin or line with silicon cupcake moulds.
+- Preheat oven to 425°F/220°C. Grease a 12 cup muffin tin or line with silicon cupcake moulds.
 Since these muffins are lower in oil they'll stick more to paper liners.

-In a large mixing bowl whisk together the eggs, vanilla, maple, sugar and coconut oil until combined.
+- In a large mixing bowl whisk together the eggs, vanilla, maple, and coconut oil until combined.

-Divide the batter between 9 muffin cups filling all the way to the top.
-Bake the muffins at 425°F/220°C for 5 minutes, then keeping them in the oven without opening the door, reduce the temperature down to 350°F/180°C and bake for another 15-18 minutes or until knife inserted into the centre of one comes out clean.
+- Divide the batter between 10 muffin cups filling about 3/4 full.
+Bake the muffins at 425°F/220°C for 5 minutes.
+Then, keeping them in the oven without opening the door, reduce the temperature down to 350°F/180°C and bake for another 15-18 minutes or until knife inserted into the centre of one comes out clean.

-Allow the muffins to cool for 10 minutes in their tray before transferring them to a wire a rack to cool longer.
+- Allow the muffins to cool in their tray before transferring them to a wire a rack to cool fully.

 - Add the coconut sugar to a high powdered blender (I used Blendtec) and process until you get a soft powdery sugar.
 You can also just use regular powdered sugar here instead.